Teriks/pake/docs/source/subprocess.rst

-The :py:class:`pake.TaskContext` object passed into each task contains methods for calling subprocess's in a way that produces user friendly error messages and halts the execution of pake if an error is reported by the given process.
+The :py:class:`pake.TaskContext` object passed into each task contains methods for calling sub-processes in a way that produces user friendly error messages and halts the execution of pake if an error is reported by the given process.